-We construct open charts on the space defined by deConcini and Gaiffi in \cite{dCG_2018}, which is formed by blowing up a toric arrangement inside a given toric variety.
+We construct open charts on the space defined by De Concini and Gaiffi in~\cite{DCG18}, which is formed by blowing up a toric arrangement inside a given toric variety.
 Let $\Phi = \Phi_+\sqcup\Phi_-\subset \mathbb{R}^k$ be a finite set and consider a fan $\Sigma$ in $\mathbb{R}^k$ which is cut out by the hyperplanes

 for $\alpha\in\Phi$.
 We invoke the assumption in Section \ref{S3.1} that $\Sigma$ is regular, so that all extremal vectors of each cone form a basis of the ambient space $T^k$.
 Then we have an embedding of